Sumit Raj is currently working as the Senior Solutions Architect at GeoSpark. He lives in India and studied in Bangalore.

 And do you advise anyone, no matter your profession to learn at least a programming language?

 SUMIT RAJ: Yes, definitely.
-There are a plethora of work in software domain which can be automated very easily and with the power of AI and ML the automation will be intelligent enough to replace jobs which require mundane tasks to be done.
+There are a plethora of works in the software domain which can be automated very easily and with the power of AI and ML.
+The automation will be intelligent enough to replace jobs that require mundane tasks to be done.

 No really, If you are a professional swimmer/driver/soccer player/businessman etc what help will learn a programming language would do for you unless you want to use it.